 Disposing of computers is not localized problem.
 It is an international issue.
 Estimates indicate that 80% of American electronic waste is sent to China, India, Pakistan, or the Philippines.
 Poor villagers in these countries place themselves in danger as they work through the electronic waste piles mining for valuable metals.
 In 2002, groundwater tested in Guiyu, China registered lead levels 2,400 times higher than the acceptable limits set by the World Health Organization.

 Outlined below are ways to dispose of your old computer in an environmentally safe manner.
 To learn about how the state of Indiana is addressing this issue, visit the website of the Indiana Recycling Coalition's E-Scrap Action Program here.

 Option 1: CTEP

 By donating to a computer refurbisher such as CTEP, old but functional computers are provided to others.
 For information on computers and equipment accepted by CTEP, see our Donations page.

 Local tox-away days provide an opportunity for citizens to drop-off computers at a designated location in the area for either a reduced disposal fee or for free.

 The West Central Solid Waste District (WCSWD) regularly hosts a few Tox-Away days in the fall.
 All events hosted by the WCSWD are open to residents of Morgan, Montgomery, Putnam, and Parke Counties.
 These events are not open to businesses.
 Numerous other items are collected at these events.
 Please contact the West Central Solid Waste District for more information at (800) 211-2750.

-Computers can also be taken to one of the electronics recyclers in the Indianapolis area.
-There is a fee for disposal-usually $20 to $30.
-You can call NuGenesis, Inc. at 317-834-8200 for an estimate on disposal cost.
+Computers can be taken to one of the electronics recyclers in the Indianapolis area.
+There is a fee for disposal, typically $20 to $30.
+Call NuGenesis, Inc. at 317-834-8200 for an estimate on disposal cost.
 NuGenesis is located at 1611 Hancel Parkway, Mooresville, IN 46158.